K-Means Clustering Algorithm: Applications, Types, Demos and Use Cases

 Another method is to use the Elbow technique to determine the value of K. Once we get the K's value, the system will assign that many centroids randomly and measure the distance of each of the data points from these centroids.
 Accordingly, it assigns those points to the corresponding centroid from which the distance is minimum.
 So each data point will be assigned to the centroid, which is closest to it.
 Thereby we have a K number of initial clusters.

-For the newly formed clusters, it calculates the new centroid position.
-The position of the centroid moves compared to the randomly allocated one.
+It calculates the new centroid position for the newly formed clusters.
+The centroid's position moves compared to the randomly allocated one.

 Once again, the distance of each point is measured from this new centroid point.
 If required, the data points are relocated to the new centroids, and the mean position or the new centroid is calculated once again.